hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

 ![HTML, JS and CSS](assets/html&js&css.png)

 * HTML is a machine language of web page.
 Writing something in HTML means to create a web page.
 It is a structure of diverse tags.
 Those tags are in pairs,with open tag and closing tag that wrap up content we want to present.
+Like `<p>` content `</p>`.
 * CSS stands for Cascading Style Sheets.
 CSS describes how HTML elements are to be displayed on screen, paper, or in other media.
 * JavaScript is the programming language of HTML and the Web, which is mainly used for image manipulation, form validation, and dynamic changes of content.

 ## Scraper

+### Basic logic

 Before we try to get data, here is the logic we should know.
 Basically, when we scrape a website, firstly we need to know the website.